Personare/editorconfig/README.md

 # EditorConfig

-> EditorConfig settings followed by us here at @Personare
+> EditorConfig file to use when starting a new project at [@Personare](https://github.com/Personare/)

 ## Install